Bonyaha/3a/README.md

 ### the second command (npm run deploy:full) run the first one and commit it to remote git repo

-node mongo.js password - command for adding a new document to the database (instead 'password' word paste your password from mongo db)
+node mongo.js password - command for interacting with the database (instead 'password' word paste your password from mongo db)

 MongoDb:
-Roman
-5dT2Z37kDLZxx0dW
+url for connection:
 mongodb+srv://Roman:<password>@cluster1.d7mltpu.mongodb.net/?retryWrites=true&w=majority (Replace <password> with the password for the Roman user)